 India's appeal as a destination for investments has grown stronger and more sustainable because of the current period of global unpredictability and volatility, and the record amounts of money raised by India-focused funds in 2022 are evidence of investor faith in the "Invest in India" narrative.

-Real GDP or GDP at Constant (2011-12) Prices for the period Q1 2024-25 is estimated at Rs.
-43.64 lakh crore (US$ 524 billion), against the First Revised Estimates (FRE) of GDP for the year Q1 2023-24 of Rs.
-40.91 lakh crore (US$ 491 million).
-The growth in real GDP during 2023-24 is estimated at 8.2% as compared to 7.0% in 2022-23.
-There are 113 unicorn startups in India, with a combined valuation of over US$ 350 billion.
-As many as 14 tech startups are expected to list in 2024 Fintech sector poised to generate the largest number of future unicorns in India.
-With India presently has the third-largest unicorn base in the world.
+Real GDP for FY25 is estimated at Rs.
+187.95 lakh crores (US$ 2.2 trillion) with growth rate of 6.5%, compared to Rs.
+176.51 lakh crore (US$ 2.06 trillion) for FY24.
+As on Jan 2025, there are 118 unicorn startups in India, with a combined valuation of over Rs.
+3.0 lakh crore (US$ 354 billion).
 The government is also focusing on renewable sources by achieving 40% of its energy from non-fossil sources by 2030.
 India is committed to achieving the country's ambition of Net Zero Emissions by 2070 through a five-pronged strategy, ‘Panchamrit’.
 Moreover, India ranked 3rd in the renewable energy country attractive index.

 According to the McKinsey Global Institute, India needs to boost its rate of employment growth and create 90 million non-farm jobs between 2023 to 2030 in order to increase productivity and economic growth.
 The net employment rate needs to grow by 1.5% per annum from 2023 to 2030 to achieve 8-8.5% GDP growth between same time periods.
-India’s current account deficit (CAD) narrowed to 0.7% of GDP in FY24.
-The CAD stood at US$ 9.7 billion for the Q1 2024-25 from US$ 8.9 billion in Q1 2023-24 or 1.1% of GDP.
-This was largely due to decrease in merchandise trade deficit.
+The Current Account Deficit (CAD) stood at Rs.
+98,095 crore (US$ 11.5 billion) for Q3 of FY25 as compared to Rs.
+88,712 crore (US$ 10.4 billion) in Q3 of FY24.
+This was largely due to increase in merchandise trade deficit.

 Exports fared remarkably well during the pandemic and aided recovery when all other growth engines were losing steam in terms of their contribution to GDP.
 Going forward, the contribution of merchandise exports may waver as several of India’s trade partners witness an economic slowdown.
 According to Minister of Commerce and Industry, Consumer Affairs, Food and Public Distribution and Textiles Mr. Piyush Goyal, Indian exports are expected to reach US$ 1 trillion by 2030.